buildkite/agent-stack-k8s/docs/hooks_and_plugins_old.md

             name: agent-hooks
 ```

-This is because agent-hooks will be present in both containers and `environment` hook will run in both containers.
+This happens because agent-hooks will be present in both containers and `environment` hook will run in both containers.
 Here is how the build output will look like:

 ```
 Running global environment hook